 The way to Shirpala was difficult as only narrow paths led up the steep mountainside.
-In many places fences and small suspension bridges had been put up, yet it was not unusual that someone was careless, tumbled down and was killed.
+In many places fences and small suspension bridges had been put up, yet it wasn't unusual that someone was careless, tumbled down and was killed.

-I have never been much of a hero with heights and, to test how much I could cope with, we decided to try a some real mountain climbing.
+I have never been much of a hero with heights and, to test how much I could cope with, we decided to try on a real mountain climbing.

-Milad was very lithe and strong so he went first.
+Majid was very lithe and strong so he went first.
 He was even experienced and quickly and surely showed me the right places for both hands and feet.